magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 _(boolean, default false)_

 Set to true to make your App or Function private.
-This just means your App or Function won't be published publicly (more info [here](#accessing-public-metadata)).
+This just means your App or Function won't be published publicly (more info [here](#app-and-function-metadata)).
 Anyone who knows your App or Function name can still call it, which enables sharing with others without publishing publicly.
 To keep your App or Function truly private, give it a hard to guess name and keep it a secret by treating the name like a password.

 ### status

-_(string, default 'active')_
+_(string, default "active")_

 Controls the availability of your App or Function.
 Supported values:

-- 'active' (default): App or Function is fully available
+- "active" (default): App or Function is fully available
-- 'deprecated': App or Function is available but users receive deprecation warnings
+- "deprecated": App or Function is available but users receive deprecation warnings
-- 'inactive': Function cannot be called.
+- "inactive": Function cannot be called.
 Apps cannot currently be made inactive

 ## Making your App Magic